 The main aim of preparing a cost sheet for your business is to help you determine the accurate cost of the product.
 You can use cost sheets to calculate the total cost as well as the cost per unit of a product.

-To calculate the cost break up for each product
+To calculate the cost break up of each product

 Using a cost sheet, you can understand how the costs for a product are broken up.
 For example, you can get the actual material costs, tax costs, and so on.